enaut/pslink/README.md

 ## What the program can do

-The Page comes with a basic commandline interface to setup the environment.
+The Page comes with a basic command line interface to setup the environment.

-### Commandline
+### Command line

 * create and read from a `.env` file in the current directory
 * create and migrate the database